-On Friday, Leidos employee Tony Ruiz, Ph.D., will receive the Lifetime Achievement Award at the Great Minds in STEM – 2017 Hispanics in Engineering National Achievement Awards Conference (HENAAC) in in Pasadena, Calif.
+On Friday, Leidos employee Tony Ruiz, Ph.D., will receive the Lifetime Achievement Award at the Great Minds in STEM – 2017 Hispanics in Engineering National Achievement Awards Conference (HENAAC) in Pasadena, Calif.
 Dr. Ruiz's professional experience ranges from technical contributor to senior manager to executive leadership in systems engineering.

-I recently spoke to Dr. Ruiz about his remarkable career.
+We recently spoke to Dr. Ruiz about his remarkable career.
 Here is our conversation:

 First of all, congratulations on this honor!
 What was running through your mind when you learned that you had won?

 Thank you.
 The main thing was the contributions I’ve made to Leidos, and my other contributions before I came to Leidos.
 Working to promote STEM with Hispanics and other minority groups, it's part of what I've been doing on my own time as well as in my career — working with engineers and teams of engineers to make a difference.

 I've been working for more than 30 years.
 It’s been a long career but I’ve enjoyed the work and relating to people who have the same interest and encouraging those who are pursuing STEM careers.

 HENAAC is a conference that you’re very familiar with, right?

 Yes, I’ve attended it before when I was working at IBM.
 I was an executive there and I attended to present some of the awards for minority students.
 I was very glad that I was able to represent IBM at the conference and I met a lot of people, some of whom became very good friends.